Pingumaniac/Automated_Software_Testing_for_Cloud/README.md

-# Automated_Software_Testing_for_Cloud
+# Unit and Fuzz Testing in Evaluating MongoDB Reliability

-This project automates the deployment, configuration, and evaluation of MongoDB clusters using Docker and Kubernetes, with built-in support for unit testing and fuzz testing.
-The goal is to provide a framework for testing MongoDB performance, scalability, and reliability in various environments, including Chameleon Cloud.
+This project explores the use of unit testing and fuzz testing to enhance the deployment and validation of MongoDB clusters in cloud environments using Docker and Kubernetes.
+MongoDB's growing popularity for its flexibility and scalability underscores the importance of reliable deployment and operational testing in production settings.
+To address these challenges, we present an automated framework for MongoDB cluster setup, leveraging Docker and Kubernetes StatefulSets to streamline configuration, provide persistent storage, and manage replicas.
+The framework integrates unit testing to validate core MongoDB functionalities and employs fuzz testing with AFLplusplus (AFL++) to assess resilience, edge-case handling, and execution path coverage under unpredictable inputs.
+While experimental results demonstrate automation and the detection of potential vulnerabilities, the scope is limited, necessitating further exploration of complementary testing approaches.

 ## About Members